JesusAcuna/data-engineering-project/README.md

 ### 5.3.
 Port Forwarding

-To use Visual Studio Code, we can connect to a remote machine using SSH. check the instructions here to use [`REMOTE SSH`](./remote_ssh.md).
+To use Visual Studio Code, we can connect to a remote machine using SSH. check the instructions here to create a [`REMOTE SSH`](./remote_ssh.md).

 Let's port-forwarding port 5432 for the server, and 8080 for pg-admin